 Lotus Beach Bar: Go here for great sunset views and good happy hour specials.
 We are already missing lounging on their beanbags with one of their (strong!)
 80 baht gin and tonics in hand.

-The Rock Beach Bar: Located right on the ocean, this bar seems to be a constant party.
+Leo Beach Bar by The Rock: Located right on the ocean, this bar seems to be a constant party.
 With world-renowned DJs often playing here, get ready to dance the night away!